ERiverIllini/TickTask/README.md

 Users are first greeted with a login page, where they can make an account that will store their information and authenticate them for future accessing of the site.
 In the app itself, users input their assignments with information about them such as estimated time to complete and due date, and an algorithm creates a priority list of all the assignments.
 The app then creates each assignment as a Google Calendar event, which will inform the user of the optimal time to complete each assignment.
 This app is built using the MERN stack (MongoDB, Express, React, Node.js) and is hosted using AWS.

+## Minimum Viable Product
+- Login page allowing users to sign in with their Google account
+- Main page allowing users to input assignments, algorithm decides their priority and Google Calendar event is created

 ## Install Dependencies

 ```javascript